 Most agree that the best snorkeling sites of Cove Bay, Fort Bay, and Wells Bay where calm waters and soft corals make for compelling underwater adventures.
 If you're an advanced snorkeler, make sure to check out Torrents Point which is home to the Edward S. Arnold snorkeling trail.
 Throughout the trail, 11 markers bring light to notable sites between five and 30 feet of water.

 If you want to take your snorkeling experience even further, you can sign up with one of the three dive centers on the island for a snorkeling tour.
 They'll usually take you about 10 minutes way from the coast by boat to a coral reef system, where a whole new underwater world will greet you.
 Tent Reef is a favorite site among these tours.

 If you're looking forward to seeing what's down below you might want to check out.
 This site goes up to 40 feet deep, and snorkelers will encounter, among many other marine creatures, angel fish and hawksbill turtles swimming about the lettuce coral.
 This snorkeling site is found in the eastern part of Saba.

 Cove Bay is another place you might enjoy.
 This deep water snorkeling site is home to sea whips, soft corals, and a wealth of parrotfish.
 It is also common to see moray eels here.

 A third place to consider is.
 A diverse collection of marine life can be seen under the waters near this small offshore island.
 Angelfish and parrotfish are the most common sightings.

-A fourth place where you can go snorkeling is.
+A fourth location where you can go snorkeling is.
 As you explore under the sea at this site, you'll be greeted by chubs, blue tangs, and even eagle rays.
 This is a deep water site, but the visibility is superb.
-If you're interested, this site is found within the southeastern part of Saba.
+If you're interested, you'll find this site located in the southeastern part of Saba.

 |1.0 mi.
 East of Central Windward Side||Saba|